 Putting up with bad sex

 Good sex makes you feel good about yourself.
 Bad sex has the opposite effect.
 Simple, huh?
 You’d be surprised.

 As a sex therapist, I hear from lots of people who keep having sex even though the sex they’re having isn’t making them feel good about themselves.
 Most often, they’re just relieved that all the body mechanics are still working.
 They forget that sex is supposed to make you happy.

 Believe it or not, there are ways to turn bad sex into better sex—sex that actually leaves you feeling good.
 But for now, let’s just say the most important thing you can do to cultivate good sex is to say “no” to sex that’s just not worth your time or energy.

 Having sex when you’re not ready

 Too many people have sex despite not being very turned on.
-They might be physically aroused, but that’s not the kind of arousal that counts.
+It’s a little sex mistake you might not realize you’re making.
+People might be physically aroused, but that’s not the kind of arousal that counts.
 What counts is psychological arousal.

 Not being selfish enough during lovemaking

 We’re all reminded these days to make sure we pleasure our partners in bed.
 But some people overdo that part.
 The result is a lot of very boring sex.
 Sexual generosity that’s not accompanied by a certain kind of selfishness just isn’t very erotic.
 Plus, it’s one of the sex problems marriage counselors hear about all the time.